helmutye0/smuggle_bus/README.md

 - busPath : Default current directory.
 This specifies where your smuggle buses will come out (in On mode) or where your smuggle buses to be extracted are (in Off mode)
 - outpath : Default current directory.
 This specifies where your extracted files will come out (in Off mode).
 No function in On mode
 - archive : Default $false, supply value $true to enable.
 Option to zip up contraband file(s) in an encrypted archive in On mode.
 No function in Off mode.
 NOTE: archiving requires either 7zip or winRAR on host
-- archivePassword: Default get-random.
+- archivePassword: Default is random.
 The password used to encrypt the archive if archive is enabled
  - maskFile : Default random jpg.
 Option to specify a specific file you want to embed your contraband file(s) in On mode.
 No function in Off mode
 - label : in Off mode, this is the label Smuggle Bus will use to find and extract smuggle buses in the busPath.
 Supports multiple labels separated by a comma (ex. -label 123,234,345).
 No function in On mode
+- autoExtract : in Off mode, when extracting an encrypted archive, this will automatically extract all the files in the archive and put them in the outPath

 ### Here are some examples of useage:
 - .\smuggle_bus.ps1 -mode on -contraband "C:\Path\to\File.exe" : Will embed File.exe into a random jpg and deposit it in current directory